GIVE provides the gift of guitar lessons

 Marshall’s mum, Leah, says Marshall’s therapist suggested martial arts after an unsuccessful attempt at athletics.
 She has been pleasantly surprised by the positive effect it’s had on all aspects of Marshall’s life.

 “Martial arts has helped Marshall more than I could have imagined.
-He’s more confident, is socializing better and is doing better at school, therapy sessions and at home,” Leah said.
+He’s more confident, is socialising better and is doing better at school, therapy sessions and at home,” Leah said.